Courses

 Genetics 702: Advanced Genetics II

-Genetics 708 /Medical Genetics 708: Methods and Logic-Genetic Analysis
+Genetics 708: Methods and Logic-Genetic Analysis

-Contemporary issues in genetic, developmental, cell, and molecular biology are addressed in a discussion format.
+A research-level analysis of the current research forefronts in genetic, developmental, cell, and molecular biology are addressed with a combination of group discussions and student presentations.
 Invited speakers give research lectures and reading material is taken from the primary literature.
-The discussion focuses on evaluating genetic approaches to biological problems.
-P: Declared in Genetics doctoral program.
-Spring, even years, 3 credits.
+The discussion focuses on evaluating genetic approaches to biological questions.
+Fall, 3 credits

 Genetics 710/ CRB 710: Developmental Genetics